ashaleyko/web-customer-tracker/README.md

-This is XML-based Spring and Hibernate CRUD application demonstration with JSP frontend
+This is old-school XML-based Spring and Hibernate CRUD application demonstration with JSP frontend

 ## Prerequisites

-* MySQL local instance
+* MySQL
+* Tomcat
+* Intellij IDEA

 ## Installation